Momentum distributions, spin-dependent observables, and the D_2 parameter for 3He breakup: Introduction

 \section{Introduction}

 Momentum distributions of one and two nucleon fragments in $^3$He give important information about nuclear systems more complicated than the deuteron.
-They cast light on such interesting problems as the nucleon-nucleon interaction at short distances, the role of three-body interactions (the 3$N$-forces), and non-nucleonic degrees of freedom in nuclei.
+They cast light on such interesting problems as the nucleon-nucleon interaction at short distances, the role of three-body interaction (the 3{\it N} forces), and non-nucleonic degrees of freedom in nuclei.

 Precise data are currently available on the momentum distributions of the proton and the deuteron obtained with electromagnetic~\cite{em_probe1,em_probe2,em_probe3,em_probe4} and hadronic probes~\cite{Ableev3He,Kitching,Epstein}.
 Data on the energy dependence of the differential cross sections of backward elastic $^3\text{He}(p,^{3\!}\text{He})p$ scattering, which are related to the same momentum distributions, also exist~\cite{3hebes,RCNP}.
 Furthermore, the spin-correlation parameter $C_{yy}$ for this reaction was recently measured for first time~\cite{RCNP}.
 Finally, the tensor polarization of the deuteron (sometimes called its ``alignment'') in the $^{12}\mathrm{C}(^3\mathrm{He},d)$ reaction was also measured~\cite{Sitnik, Sitnik_prel}.
 Both this and the $C_{yy}$ data~\cite{RCNP} are sensitive to the spin structure of $^3$He.